All Episodes

 The proof of the pudding in this is that all the biome companies that were doing the genome decoding that had been pumped up in the 60s and 70s with all kinds of venture capital all went bust.

-You know because that's what they were saying is that you know theoretically you could predict all this with DNA which no none of that shit's happening all those companies went bust.
+You know, because that's what they were saying is that, you know, theoretically, you could predict all this with DNA, which, no, none of that shit's happening.

 Okay, so DNA shows up as these in your in your display is something like this, right?

-There's all this information and all these lines that, and we're talking really microfines, so there would be uh several, well, there'd be 40,000 of them in the display.
+There's all this information and all these lines that, and we're talking really microfine.

 So you'd have at least 40 K's worth of data in the display right there for the genes.

-The issue is for all of us is that what a gene is is not decided.
+The issue is, for all of us, is that what a gene is is not decided.

-So you've got some companies that are saying that you know, this area right here over to there, and that area right there is a gene.
+So you've got some companies that are saying that, you know, this area right here over to there and that area right there is a gene.

 And a gene has this many elements in it.

-You got other companies saying, no, that's bullshit.
+You've got other companies saying, no, that's bullshit.

-That you can't start here, that that gene has to start over there, it's got to have these extra two elements and so on.
+That you can't start here, that that gene has to start over there.

 So all these companies are fighting about what an actual gene is.

-You can have that that kind of relationship.
+You can have that kind of relationship.

 But it's only a probability.